-Trees are always a spectacular addition to a garden and evergreens make for a particularly good choice; they maintain an attractive appearance all year round, and their winter foliage can also be an important source of food and shelter for local wildlife.
-The magnolia is a popular flowering evergreen that’s native to the southeastern United States and can also be successfully grown in many other regions.
+Trees are always a spectacular addition to a garden, and evergreens make for a particularly good choice; they maintain an attractive appearance all year round.
+Their winter foliage can also be an important source of food and shelter for local wildlife.
+The Magnolia is a popular flowering evergreen that’s native to the southeastern United States and can also be successfully grown in many other regions.
 The Magnolia grandiflora cultivar D.D.
 Blanchard is a fairly large tree – usually at least 50 feet high when mature – that puts on a pleasing display of large creamy flowers in May and June, and enhances your garden with its glossy, dark green leaves all year round.
-The Blanchard magnolia is a very versatile tree, ideal for providing shade or acting as an impressive centerpiece.
+The Blanchard Magnolia is a very versatile tree, ideal for providing shade or acting as an impressive centerpiece.

-Overall this magnolia is a very good choice for most gardens.
+Overall this Magnolia is a very good choice for most gardens.
 It’s more compact than some varieties but still large enough to be extremely impressive.
 Its flowers make a bold display in spring and the spectacular foliage ensures that there’s something to look at all year round.
 Some basic maintenance is required but considering what a spectacular tree you get in return it’s not much of a burden.
-Select the site carefully, keep it watered and fertilized and a D.D.
-Blanchard magnolia will be an eye-catching addition to your property that will delight onlookers for many generations to come.
+Simply select the site carefully and keep it watered and fertilized and a D.D.
+Blanchard Magnolia will be an eye-catching addition to your property that will delight onlookers for many generations to come.